-A major component of the FCA is the “qui tam” (pronounced “kee tam”) provision allowing any person with provable knowledge of fraud against the U.S. government (be they a current/former employee, contractor or industry expert), known as a “relator” or the whistleblower, to file a complaint, via an attorney, in federal district court on behalf of the government.
-The complaint remains “under seal”, meaning it’s held under legal protection of secrecy whereby only the Department of Justice, including the local US Attorney and assigned district court judge, are aware of the complaint and evidence.
+A major component of the False Claims Act (FCA) is the “qui tam” (pronounced “kee tam”) provision allowing any person with provable knowledge of fraud against the U.S. government (be they a current/former employee, contractor, or industry expert), known as a “relator” or the whistleblower, to file a complaint, via an attorney, in federal district court on behalf of the government.
+The complaint remains “under seal”, meaning it’s held under the legal protection of secrecy whereby only the Department of Justice, including the local US Attorney and assigned district court judge, is aware of the complaint and evidence.
 While it is under seal (a period that lasts at least 60 days, but oftentimes much longer, many times a year or more), the relator’s identity is protected while the government investigates the allegations of fraud by interviewing the relator and other witnesses, subpoenas documents and consults with agency experts.

 After a thorough review of evidence by the Department of Justice, the government determines to either: